AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-complete-review-tasks.md

 ![](images/review-status-closed-review-ui.png){width="350"}

+>[!NOTE]
+>
+> Once you mark a task as completed, you must also complete it in the AEM Notifications Inbox to complete the underlying workflow.
+However, you can also choose to automatically complete the associated AEM workflow task when you complete a review task from the Review UI.
+This avoids manual intervention and the need to complete the same task again from the AEM Inbox.
+To enable this feature, contact your Customer Success team.

 ## View task-level comments

 All task-level comments are displayed in the **Tasks comments** dialog, which is available in the read-only mode.
 When you complete a review task with a final comment, your input is recorded in this dialog for future reference.